Aeroelastic instability of cantilevered flexible plates in uniform flow: Physical model

 In order to couple the vorticity distribution $\gamma$ to the plate deflection $z$, a kinematic condition is enforced on the plate surface which can be written as

-where $\xi$ is a dummy variable in place of $x$, $w$ is the normal plate velocity in the fluid reference frame and the letter $C$ across the integral sign indicates that the Cauchy principal value should be taken.
-Since this inverse problem can have non-unique solutions, the Kutta condition is also used at the trailing edge i.e. $[p](L)=0$.
-The kernel $K$ in Eq.~(\ref {eq:inversepb}) expresses the influence of a vertical vorticity line located in $\xi$ on the $z$-component of the fluid velocity in $x$.
-For an infinite span, the azimuthal velocity of a point-vortex in 2D yields the kernel $K(X)=1/2\pi X$ used in 2D models \cite{Kornecki76}.
+where the function $K$ is a kernel defined below, $\xi$ is a dummy variable in place of $x$, $w$ is the normal plate velocity in the fluid reference frame, the brackets $\langle . \rangle$ still denote averaging along $H$ and the letter $C$ across the integral sign indicates that the Cauchy principal value should be taken.
+Since this inverse problem can have non-unique solutions, the Kutta condition is also used at the trailing edge i.e. $p(L^{-})=0$.
+The kernel $K$ in (\ref {eq:inversepb}) expresses the influence of a vertical vorticity line located in $\xi$ on the $z$-component of the fluid velocity in $x$.
+For an infinite span, the azimuthal velocity of a point-vortex in two dimensions yields the kernel $K(X)=1/2\pi X$ used in all the two-dimensional models.
 For an asymptotically small $H$ the Lighthill's slender body theory is equivalent to taking $K(X)=\mbox{sgn}(X)/\pi H$.
-In Eloy \textit{et al.} \cite{Eloy2007}, we have shown that an approximate kernel can be used for any $H$
+In \cite{Eloy2007}, we have shown that an approximate kernel can be used for any $H$